-Rather, it is fewer physical touchpoints and more touchless experiences—particularly those that are interactive in nature—that will make the real difference, both in terms of visitor satisfaction and the bottom line.
+Rather, it is fewer physical touch points and more immersive and 'touchless' interactive experiences that will make the real difference, both in terms of visitor satisfaction and the bottom line.

 These technologies are readily available to future-proof museum exhibits and provide a COVID-conscious future of meaningful interaction.

-To learn how your museum can implement touchless, interactive experiences, sign up for our occasional newsletter here.
+To learn how your museum can implement immersive and interactive experiences, sign up for our newsletter, here.